MpuzaInc/frontend-challenge-v1/README.md

 In this challenge, you will find mobile and desktop designs in light and dark mode color schemes for both pages.

 The designs are in JPG static format.
-Using JPGs will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.
+So, you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.

 There are no assets (like images, ...) for this challenge, as the country flags will be pulled from the [REST Countries API](https://restcountries.com) and you can use an icon font library for the icons [React icons](https://react-icons.github.io/react-icons/).